jaspector

 Monday through Friday, 8:00 a.m. to 5:00 p.m.
 Permit intake stops at 4:30 p.m. on business days.

-Typical inspection sequence: Not published as a single universal sequence in the reviewed materials.
+Typical sequence: Not published as a single universal sequence in the reviewed materials.
 Inspections are performed on issued permits upon request, with project-specific sequence depending on scope.

-Do I need a building permit in Aransas Pass, TX?
+01 Do I need a building permit in Aransas Pass, TX?

 Aransas Pass states permits are required when building, remodeling, or enlarging a building, and also for other improvements to property.
 The city also requires certificates of occupancy before opening a new business or after change of ownership, tenant, name, use, location, or expansion into an adjacent suite.

-How much does a building permit cost in Aransas Pass, TX?
+02 How much does a building permit cost in Aransas Pass, TX?

+Building permit fees in Aransas Pass, TX are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $35 administrative fee on each issued permit (no universal minimum stated).
 Fees are calculated as: Mixed.
 The 2023 permit application shows a $35 administrative fee and $0.06 per gross square foot for new construction.
 The 2023 fee-schedule ordinance draft shows residential new construction at $0.65 per square foot, trade permits at $0.10 per square foot per trade, additions at $0.45 per square foot, remodels at $40 per required inspection, and commercial/accessory permit fees based on valuation..
 Plan check fee: Residential plan review at $50 and commercial plan review at $100 or one-third of the commercial building permit fee depending on project type..

-How do I apply for a building permit in Aransas Pass, TX?
+03 How do I apply for a building permit in Aransas Pass, TX?

-1. Confirm the parcel is inside Aransas Pass city limits and specifically in the Aransas County portion if county-specific routing matters.
+To apply for a building permit in Aransas Pass, TX, follow these steps: 1.
+Confirm the parcel is inside Aransas Pass city limits and specifically in the Aransas County portion if county-specific routing matters.
 2. Register as a contractor in OpenGov if you will be pulling permits.
 The city states only registered contractors can pull permits.
 3. Submit the permit or certificate of occupancy application in OpenGov.
 The department states the permit system is now completely digital.
 4. Upload plans and supporting documents and respond to staff comments through OpenGov.
 5. Pay permit fees after approval.
 The city states permits are not valid or issued until the application and plans are approved and the permit fees are paid.
 6. Post the green placard at the job site and schedule inspections through OpenGov or by calling ahead.
 7. Obtain final inspections and certificate of occupancy where applicable before occupancy or business operation.

-How long does it take to get a building permit in Aransas Pass, TX?
+04 How long does it take to get a building permit in Aransas Pass, TX?

-What work is exempt from building permits in Aransas Pass, TX?
+05 What work is exempt from building permits in Aransas Pass, TX?

-How do I schedule a building inspection in Aransas Pass, TX?
+06 How do I schedule a building inspection in Aransas Pass, TX?

-Inspections can be scheduled via: OpenGov portal, Phone call-in (24 hours advance notice required).
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Aransas Pass, TX via: OpenGov portal, Phone call-in (24 hours advance notice required).
 Inspections must be called in 24 hours in advance by 4:00 p.m..

-Other cities in Aransas County
+Other jurisdictions in Aransas County.

-View all Aransas County jurisdictions →
+All Aransas County jurisdictions →